Cwarcup/jbook/packages/local-client/README.md

 Make sure you add npm modules like so: `lerna add commander --scope=cli`.
 This ensures that express is **only** added into the cli sub-project.

 [Commander](https://www.npmjs.com/package/commander) to help manage the CLI.

+Use express.static() to serve up static files from build.